fMercury/backend-graphql-apollo-spacex-api/README.md

-# Backend-GraphQL-Apollo-Test

-# Apollo tutorial
+# Backend-GraphQL-Apollo-Tutorial

-This is the fullstack app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀
+This is the backend side of the app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀

 ## Installation